 One of the biggest threats to our ocean is pollution.
-Plastics, in particular, have devastated the marine ecosystem.
-Improperly discarded on land, they eventually find their way into the sea – with devastating consequences for aquatic life and the habitats they depend on.
+Plastics, in particular, are a growing threat to the marine ecosystem.
+Improperly discarded on land, they eventually find their way into the sea – which impacts aquatic life and the habitats they depend on.

-More than eight million tonnes of plastic waste pollute our ocean each year.
-The build-up of plastic litter is a testament to everything we use just once in our daily lives, from bottles and cups, to packaging and on down to plastics found in cigarette filters and straws.
-After a heavy rain, many of these items are washed from our streets out to rivers and then the sea, polluting coastal waters and eventually drifting offshore.
-Here they break down into ever smaller pieces, eventually becoming microplastics, which can be found everywhere in the global ocean.
+More than 12 million tonnes of plastic waste pollute our ocean each year.
+The build-up of plastic litter is a testament to everything we use just once in our daily lives, from bottles, cups and packaging, to plastics found in cigarette filters and straws.
+After heavy rain, many of these items are washed from our streets out to rivers and then the sea, polluting coastal waters and eventually drifting offshore.
+Here, they break down into ever smaller pieces, eventually becoming microplastics, which can be found everywhere in the world’s ocean.

-The harm caused by plastic pollution is wide ranging.
+The harm caused by plastic pollution is wide-ranging.
 It chokes wildlife above and below the waterline.
 An estimated one million sea birds and an unknown number of sea turtles die each year as a result of plastic debris obstructing their digestive tracts, and marine animals of all sorts can become tangled and incapacitated by discarded fishing lines and plastic bags.
-The effects of plastics carrying toxicity throughout the marine food chain is still being researched, but the implications for human health are worrying.
+The effects of plastics carrying toxicity throughout the marine food chain is still being researched, with the implications for human health yet to be understood.

 of marine pollution originates on land

 tonnes of plastic reach our oceans each year